achilleas-k/understanding-git/notes.md

 Source: https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain

-At its core, Git is a database of objects and each object is addressable by its SHA-1 hash.
+At its core, Git is a key-value store, database of objects where each object is addressable by its SHA-1 hash.
 Every other feature is implemented by tools and functions that manipulate this database.

+We insert objects into the database, Git gives us a key (SHA-1 hash) of the objects, and then we use the keys to retrieve the objects.

 ---